mindset-dojo/mindset-dojo.github.io/_forms/stance.md

 ### Stance Transitions

-To progress the conversation, ask What and How questions, remain silent afterwards, then paraphrase what your converational partner said.
+To progress the conversation, ask What and How questions (Visionary-Driver), remain silent afterwards (Visionary-Collaborator), then paraphrase what your converational partner said (Collaborator-Organizer).

-Show acknowledgement of what they are saying through verbal and nonverbal means.
+Show acknowledgement of what they are saying through verbal and nonverbal means (Collaborator-Visionary).

-Mirror key words and phrases back at the conversational partner with an curious, empathetic [Tone](../tone/).
+Mirror key words and phrases back at the conversational partner with an curious, empathetic [Tone](../tone/) (Collaborator-Visionary).

-Label what you feel your conversational partner's underlying feelings are.
+Label what you feel your conversational partner's underlying feelings are (Collaborator–Visionary).

-Buffer 'You' statements with 'I' statements to take responsiblity for your subjective perception of the situation.
+Buffer 'You' statements with 'I' statements to take responsiblity for your subjective perception of the situation (Visionary–Organizer).

-Invite commitment through very specific questions that seeking a cooperative No. An example would be, "Is meeting at 4:30 PM a bad time?".
+Invite commitment through very specific questions that seeking a cooperative No (Driver–Collaborator).
+An example would be, "Is meeting at 4:30 PM a bad time?".
 This invites the body to commit, instead of mere acquiescence of the mind.

-To complete or clear up the conversation, summarize the conversation in structured form while reflecting their emotional reality.
-If one is dealing with stuck points or edges in an conversation, start with [Two Sides](../two-sides/) and then do a [Three Question Reflection](../three-question-reflection/) with a curious, empathetic [Tone](../tone/) to invite dissolving those stuck points/edges.
+To complete or clear up the conversation, summarize the conversation in structured form while reflecting their emotional reality (Organizer–Collaborator).
+If one is dealing with stuck points or edges in an conversation, start with [Two Sides](../two-sides/) (Collaborator–Organizer) and then do a [Three Question Reflection](../three-question-reflection/) (Visionary–Collaborator) with a curious, empathetic [Tone](../tone/) to invite dissolving those stuck points/edges.

 ## Inspiration